Hijabi Bridal

 How to Use Press-On Nails in a Halal-Compliant Nail Care Routine

-A thoughtful nail care routine makes halal nails press on both practical and sustainable.
+A thoughtful nail care routine makes halal press on nails on both practical and sustainable.
 Here's how to build one:

 • Step 1: Prep your natural nails.
 Clean, dry nails are the foundation of good nail care.
 Push back cuticles gently and buff away shine.